lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 This section gives an estimate of the message sizes of DTLS 1.3 with different authentication methods.
 Note that the examples in this section are not test vectors, the cryptographic parts are just replaced with byte strings of the same length, while other fixed length fields are replace with arbitrary strings or omitted, in which case their length is indicated.
 Values that are not arbitrary are given in hexadecimal.

 ### Message Sizes RPK + ECDHE

+In this section, a Connection ID of 1 byte is used.

 #### flight_1 {#dtls13f1rpk}